MicrosoftDocs/learn/learn-pr/wwl-azure/business-continuity/includes/2-troubleshoot-backup-issues.md

 - Is the Azure VM Guest Agent service installed and started?
 Go to services.msc to check it is running then try rebooting the VM.

-- Is the Windows Azure VM Guest Agent the latest version?
+- Is the Microsoft Azure VM Guest Agent the latest version?

 ### Step 3: Check Azure VM extension health